UoB-COMSM0166/2026-group-26/README.md

 - **Visual Feedback & System Status (Visibility of system status / Aesthetic design):** The color contrast of the vehicles is too weak, and the drifting trajectory needs to be highlighted.
 Additionally, crucial power-ups lack visibility.
 The overall interface aesthetics could also be improved.

 - **User Control & Error Prevention:** The main gameplay interface lacks obvious pause and restart buttons.
-Due to restricted vision, players often suddenly crash into walls, highlighting a severe lack of advance map boundary cues.
+Due to restricted vision, players often suddenly crash into walls, highlighting a severe lack of advanced map boundary cues.

 - **Cognitive Load & Onboarding:** The initial version lacks clear interaction prompts, increasing the user's memory load.
 Explicit movement instructions should be placed at the top of the interface.
 Furthermore, there is no transition prompt indicating "press to start" before gameplay begins.

-- **Gameplay Clarity:** The core mechanics are poorly communicated; players are not explicitly informed of the win conditions, nor is it clear whether they should dodge or collide with NPCs.
+- **Gameplay Clarity:** The core mechanics are poorly communicated; players need to know win conditions and whether they should dodge or collide with NPCs.

 - **System Flexibility:** The game currently lacks a difficulty selection system, failing to accommodate players of different skill levels.
 ---